 The Jeremiah School curriculum is designed to meet the needs of students on the autism spectrum.
 To meet these needs, Jeremiah School has adopted a thematic approach to the curriculum.
 This ensures that the curriculum is meaningful and relevant to the world around our students.
 Each theme has a particular subject focus, but includes work across all curriculum areas.
 The exception is math; it is incorporated where possible, but is primarily taught as a more discrete subject.

-The Jeremiah School curriculum is designed to meet the needs of students on the autism spectrum.
-The essential elements for creating a successful program are:
+Jeremiah School believes that the essential elements for creating a successful program are:

 - Consistency of approach